 In this section, an improved multigrid method is designed.
 The motivation is that when solving the nonlinear equation (18) by Newton iteration, we may encounter the non-convergence issue for some complicated models.
-This issue is the same as that for the classical self-consistent field iteration for the nonlinear eigenvalue problems.
+This issue is the same as that of the classical self-consistent field iteration for the nonlinear eigenvalue problems.
 In order to overcome this difficulty, the mixing theme (damping method) is introduced to solve the nonlinear eigenvalue problems.
 The most widely used mixing scheme is Anderson acceleration [2], which is used to improve the convergence rate for fixed-point iterations.
-Although Anderson acceleration was widely used for solving various models, the first mathematical convergence result for linear and nonlinear problems did not appear until 2015 in [28].
+Although Anderson acceleration was widely used for solving various models, the first mathematical convergence result for linear and nonlinear problems did not appear until 2015 in [30].
 For nonlinear eigenvalue problems, there is still no strictly theoretical analysis.
-In general, the mixing scheme is used in fixed-point iterations to accelerate the convergence rate.
+In general, the mixing scheme is used in fixedpoint iterations to accelerate the convergence rate.
 In this section, we use the mixing scheme in Newton iteration to design an improved multigrid method for nonlinear eigenvalue problems.
-Most importantly, we can prove an error-decrease conclusion for the residual after each Newton iteration.
+Most importantly, we can prove that the norm of the residual decreases in each step of the Newton iteration.
 This may provide some inspiration to prove the theoretical conclusions for the more general mixing scheme for nonlinear eigenvalue problems.